People v. Turner: Defendant's statements

-According to Turner's statement, he and the woman drank, danced, and kissed at the party.
+According to Turner's statement, he and Miller drank, danced, and kissed at the party.
 Sometime around midnight, according to Turner, he asked her whether she would like to go back to his dorm and she said yes.
 He claimed that she had slipped behind a wooden shed, whereupon he sat down on the ground with her and engaged in consensual sexual activity, until he became nauseous and walked away to throw up.

 Turner stated, "It debilitates me to think that my actions have caused her emotional and physical stress that is completely unwarranted and unfair."

 Victim impact statements

 Publication by BuzzFeed

-On June 2, 2016, Doe read a 7,138-word victim impact statement aloud in the sentencing phase of the trial.
-The New York Times described the statement as a "cri de coeur against the role of privilege in the trial and the way the legal system deals with sexual assault".
+On June 2, 2016, Miller read a 7,138-word victim impact statement aloud in the sentencing phase of the trial.
+The New York Times described the statement as a "cri de coeur against the role of privilege in the trial and the way the legal system deals with sexual assault."
 On June 3, 2016, Palo Alto Online and BuzzFeed published Doe's full statement.
 BuzzFeed's publication rapidly went viral, achieving over 8 million views in three days, driven by widespread sharing on social media.

 In one statement, she detailed the negative effects Turner had on her life: "You took away my worth, my privacy, my energy, my time, my safety, my intimacy, my confidence, my own voice, until today."
-The statement also detailed the effect on Doe's ability to remain in her full-time job, which she left afterward "because continuing day to day was not possible."
+The statement also detailed the effect on Miller's ability to remain in her full-time job, which she left afterward "because continuing day to day was not possible."

-Doe's statement also described her experience at the hospital and learning she was being treated for sexual assault: "The next thing I remember I was in a gurney in a hallway.
+Miller's statement also described her experience at the hospital and learning she was being treated for sexual assault: "The next thing I remember I was in a gurney in a hallway.
 I had dried blood and bandages on the backs of my hands and elbow. ...
 My brain was talking my gut into not collapsing.
 Because my gut was saying, help me, help me."
-Doe expresses gratitude to "the intern who made me oatmeal when I woke up at the hospital that morning, to the deputy who waited beside me, to the nurses who calmed me, to the detective who listened to me and never judged me, to my advocates who stood unwaveringly beside me, to my therapist who taught me to find courage in vulnerability."
+Miller expresses gratitude to "the intern who made me oatmeal when I woke up at the hospital that morning, to the deputy who waited beside me, to the nurses who calmed me, to the detective who listened to me and never judged me, to my advocates who stood unwaveringly beside me, to my therapist who taught me to find courage in vulnerability."

 The statement articulated that "social class" should not be factored into the sentence: "The fact that Brock was a star athlete at a prestigious university should not be seen as an entitlement to leniency, but as an opportunity to send a strong cultural message that sexual assault is against the law regardless of social class."
-Doe also disagreed with the probation officer's assessment that Turner had shown remorse, stating that Turner had failed to show genuine remorse and this was a factor in her anger at the brief sentence.
+Miller also disagreed with the probation officer's assessment that Turner had shown remorse, stating that Turner had failed to show genuine remorse and this was a factor in her anger at the brief sentence.